Self Guided Hikes

 Hotel Le Morgane

-In the heart of Chamonix, the style and the concept of the 4 star Boutique Hotel Le Morgane differs from traditional alpine hotels.
-Located in central downtown, Le Morgane will be your base for your first and last night on tour.
+In the heart of Chamonix, the style and the concept of the 4-star Boutique Hotel Le Morgane differs from traditional alpine hotels.
+Located in central downtown, Le Morgane will be your base for your first and last night on the tour.

 Hotel La Grande Ourse

-Anchored in the country of St. Bernard, sheltered from crowds and prying eyes, the hotel Splendide conveys conviviality.
-It is the story of the past century that is taking place in here.
+Anchored in the region of St. Bernard, sheltered from crowds and prying eyes, the Hotel Splendide conveys conviviality.
+The hotel tells the story of the past century.
 A warm, soothing home with a true family spirit.
-No fuss, the decor is simple and leaves plenty of room for architecture that gives impressive volume to the rooms overlooking the massif of Grand Combin which rises to 4314 meters.
+No fuss, the decor is simple and leaves plenty of room for architecture, giving impressive volume to the rooms overlooking the massif of Grand Combin, which rises to 14,153 feet (4,314 meters).

-Located in the heart of Val de Bagnes, our small family-run hotel has opened its doors in December 2015.
-Designed by the region's craftspeople, the hotel is mostly constructed from the wood of the larch treee from which it gets its name: "A Lârze" means larch in the val de Bagnes dialect.
-Our 10 double rooms each have a private shower room with hair-dryer.
+Located in the heart of Val de Bagnes, this small family-run hotel opened its doors in December 2015.
+Designed by the region's craftspeople, the hotel is mostly constructed from the wood of the larch tree, from which it gets its name: "A Lârze" means larch in the Val de Bagnes dialect.
+The 10 double rooms each have a private shower room with hairdryer.
 Some rooms also have a balcony with a view of Mont Rogneux.
-All rooms are furnished with a television and free WiFi access.
+All rooms are furnished with a television and free Wi-Fi access.

 Cabane du Mont Fort

-The hut is located at 2,457 meters, in a privileged position deep in the Verbier ski area.
+The hut is located at 8,061 feet (2,457 meters), in a privileged position deep in the Verbier ski area.
 There are 15 rooms and 58 beds.
 Showers are available.